-27 Brilliant Travel Tips for Booking a Trip, Packing & Vacationing
+27 Brilliant Travel Tips—From Booking and Packing to Vacationing

 2. Placing a dryer sheet at the bottom of your suitcase will keep your clothes smelling fresh and clean during travel.

 3. Nothing is more annoying than having your phone, laptop, and/or iPad chargers tangled all over your suitcase.
-Organize these pesky little chargers in a spare glasses case.
+Organize these pesky little chargers in a spare glasses case or travel size Q-tip container.

 4. Throwing all your jewelry in a baggy and going on your way will only cause frustration when you go to grab a necklace and it’s knotted with others.
 Use a pill container to keep them separated (and avoid tangles!).